We’ve gathered a couple of 5 key tips you can use to calm down your puppy before you leave the house. Here’s how you can help your puppy’s anxiety:

 1. Calm your puppy while you get ready.

 When you’re starting to get ready to leave the house, your puppy is usually able to tell.
 This may cause them to start experiencing anxiety symptoms early on.
-You can calm your puppy down by staying calm yourself.
+You can calm your puppy down by staying calm.
 Don’t show any excitement or express sadness about leaving the house—instead, remain assertive.
 You can also practice and train good behaviors through conditioning and positive training.
 Pick a time you can use to “get ready” and practice keeping your furbaby as calm as possible.

 2. Go on a long walk with your puppy before leaving.